 - Spatial resolution: RSR is produced on a global equal-angle latitude/longitude grid at a 0.05-degree (25 km) spatial resolution in the FD and CONUS domains.
-DSR is also produced on a global equal-angle latitude/longitude grid but at a 0.50-degree (50 km) resolution for FD, at 0.25-degree (25 km) for CONUS, and at 0.05-degree (5 km) for the Mesoscale domain. - Quality: A preliminary evaluation of GOES-16 RSR and DSR with RSR from the NASA Fast Longwave And SHortwave Radiative Fluxes (FLASHFlux) product and with DSR measured at the ground in the Surface Radiation Budget Network (SURFRAD) and the Solar Radiation Network (SOLRAD) indicates that the mean biases are less than 60 W m-2.
-In the low and mid ranges (fluxes less than about 500 W m-2) the biases are positive and generally less than 30 W m-2, they become negative in the high range.
-The standard deviation of biases are less than 130 W m-2.
+DSR is also produced on a global equal-angle latitude/longitude grid but at a 0.50-degree (50 km) resolution for FD, at 0.25-degree (25 km) for CONUS, and at 0.05-degree (5 km) for the Mesoscale domain. - Quality: A preliminary evaluation of GOES-17 RSR and DSR with RSR from the NASA Fast Longwave And SHortwave Radiative Fluxes (FLASHFlux) product and with DSR measured at the ground in the Surface Radiation Budget Network (SURFRAD) and the Solar Radiation Network (SOLRAD) for the period February 12 - May 31, 2019 indicates that the FD and CONUS mean biases are less than 20 W m-2.
+In the low and mid ranges (fluxes less than about 500 W m-2) the biases are generally positive and less than 30 W m-2; they become negative in the high range.
+The standard deviation of biases are somewhat larger than the requirement, but generally less than 135 W m-2.